mojotech/jeet/README.md

 ![alt text](https://raw.github.com/CorySimmons/jeet/master/jeet_logo.jpg "Jeet CSS Framework")

 -

 Jeet takes the best of the open source HTML5/CSS3 World and combines it into a lightweight, semantic, responsive, and blazing fast framework.
+You can use Stylus, or SCSS, **OR BOTH!**

 [Check out demos, documentation, and screencasts at http://jeetframework.com](http://jeetframework.com/)